 From the boardroom to the bar

 It’s easy to see why the Loafer has garnered so much positive acclaim and is such a well-loved shoe.
-It combines versatility with comfort in what is a very practical but at the same time timeless looking shoe.
-It can look just as elegant worn with a suit as it can with a dress and has been a wardrobe staple since the 1930s when it firmly established itself as a quintessential shoe for both men and women.
+It combines versatility with comfort in what is a very practical but at the same time a timeless looking shoe.
+It can look just as elegant worn with a suit as it can with a dress and has been a wardrobe staple since the 1930s when it firmly established itself as a quintessential shoe for both genders.

 If you want to look smart in the boardroom but also be comfortable when you hot foot it to the bar later for drinks, then the Loafer is undoubtedly an intelligent choice.
 A well-chosen Loafer can instantly pull together and complete many a fashionable ensemble.

-Everything from a hardy leather pair perfect for the winter months, to a lightweight canvas constructed Loafer that will help you transition into spring.
-The Loafer really can be worn with everything from a suit to a sundress and is an incredibly versatile and popular choice of slip-on shoe for both sexes.
+Everything from a hardy leather pair perfect for the winter months, to lightweight, canvas constructed casual Loafers that will help you transition into spring.
+The Loafer really can be worn with everything from a suit to a sundress and is an incredibly versatile and popular choice of slip-on shoes for both sexes.

-Men in the workplace are more likely to stick with the traditional brown and black leather styles whereas women are more daring with everything from velvet to suede, rubber, canvas, and even exotic animal prints and leathers being available.
+Men in the workplace are more likely to stick with the traditional brown and black leather styles.
+In contrast, women are more daring with everything from velvet to suede, rubber, canvas, and even exotic animal prints and leathers being available.